bdairo/airline-reservation-database/README.md

 # airline-reservation-database
-A databse which stores customer's information and flight detail;s for airlines.
+A databse which stores customer's information and flight details for airlines.
+Technologies used include Sql